Divided Dieudonn\'e crystals: Introduction

-This applies for example when $X$ is smooth over a field.
-In Theorem \ref{Th:Int-pbasis} one can replace $\Dfun_X$ by $\DFfun_X$ because the forgetful functor $\DFcat(X)\to\Dcat(X)$ is an equivalence if $X$ has locally a $p$-basis.
-Moreover, this functor is fully faithful if $X$ is an l.c.i.\ scheme.
-Hence the conclusions of Theorem \ref{Th:Int-pbasis} and Corollary \ref{Co:Int-lci} mean that the functor $\Dfun_X$ is fully faithful with essential image $\DFcat(X)$, which confirms \cite[p.~108, Probl\`eme 1]{Grothendieck:Montreal} in these cases.
+This applies for example when $X$ is smooth over a field. \chang{The proof of Theorem \ref{Th:Int-pbasis} is again a reduction to the semiperfect case by $\nameoftop$-descent, using that the relevant semiperfect rings have an explicit description that allows to apply a variant of the methods of \cite{Lau:Semiperfect}.}

-The proof of Theorem \ref{Th:Int-pbasis} is again a reduction to the semiperfect case by $\nameoftop$-descent, using that the relevant semiperfect rings have a simple explicit description that allows to apply a variant of the methods of \cite{Lau:Semiperfect}.
+\begin{Remark} \chang{Corollary \ref{Co:Int-FFT} can be proved directly by $\nameoftop$-descent from the semiperfect case, without reference to divided Dieudonn\'e crystals.
+This route will be followed in the main text in order to reach the results for the classical functors as directly as possible.
+This causes a slight duplication of effort, notably the proofs of Theorems \ref{Th:eq-Ffin-Fnil-tf} and \ref{Th:Ffin-Fnil} are essentially parallel.} \end{Remark}